leofurio/python_heatmap/README.md

 [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) case numbers.

-The script downloads the latest confirmed case data and builds an interactive heatmap saved as `covid_heatmap.html`.
+The script downloads the confirmed case data and builds an interactive heatmap saved as `covid_heatmap.html`.
+A date slider lets you explore the spread of cases from the earliest available date to the most recent one.

 ```bash
 pip install pandas folium